MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ---

+The `--detach` option runs the container in the background.
+The `--publish` option maps the container port to a port on the host.
+The host port (external) if first in the pair, and the container port (internal) is second.
+For more information, see [Docker run reference][21].

 ## Deploy to web app to Azure

-To deploy the docker image to Azure Container Apps, use the [az containerapp up][6] command.
+To deploy the Docker image to Azure Container Apps, use the [az containerapp up][6] command.

 ### [Flask](#tab/web-app-flask)